GCC15/bilibili-captcha/README.md

     recognizer = CaptchaRecognizer()
     success, seq, weak_confidence = recognizer.recognize(img, save_intermediate=True, verbose=True,reconstruct=False, force_partition=False)

-success is a boolean veriab indicating whether the recognition is successful, and seq is the recognized sequence if the recognition is successful.
 Here the parameter save_intermediate controls whether intermediate materials are saved, if set to true, we can find those materials under /temp.
 The parameter verbose controls whether additional information like timing are printed out.
 The paramter reconstruct controls whether we need to recontruct the learning model.
 The force_partiton controls whether the recognizer recognize those images that are partitioned into four pieces.
 This parameter is designed to be used in case that we want to maximize our chance of success when we cannot overlook the number of times the partition fails.
 However, in real world situations, it is usually the case that we can regenerate captcha as many times as we want so we do not have to worried about the number of times the partition fails.

+For the return value, success is a boolean variable indicating whether the recognition is successful.
+Seq is the recognized sequence if the recognition is successful.
+Weak_confidence is a boolean variable that indicates whether we are only weakly confident about the partition which is not relevant here because the variable force_partition is set to be false

 Now suppose we want to test whether a captcha fetched from bilibili.com is correct for n times, we can